 This “is the case between man and wife” (Mt 19:10):

 - By visibly loving each other, a husband and wife can convince the world that Jesus loves the Church (Eph 5:32-33).
-How many people feel that God doesn't care about them?
-One married couple living under the lordship of Jesus can open their hearts to God's love.
+How many people feel that God doesn’t care about them?
+One married couple living under the lordship of Jesus can open the hearts of these doubting people to God’s love.
 Love your spouse, give up your body and your life for your spouse, and lead the world to the love of Jesus.

 Prayer: Father, may married couples love each other so much that many people come to realize that Jesus loves them.